 What are the benefits?

-- Mediation can be conducted across different jurisdictions.
+• Mediation can be conducted across different jurisdictions.

-- Much less adversarial than other procedures such as arbitration and court proceedings, helping you preserve your relationship with the other party by reducing emotional strain and preventing the discussions from being too heated.
+• Much less adversarial than other procedures such as arbitration and court proceedings, helping you preserve your relationship with the other party by reducing emotional strain and preventing the discussions from being too heated.

-- Flexible and informal, as parties have control over shaping the process.
+• Flexible and informal as parties have control over shaping the process.

-- Parties can narrow the scope of a dispute to the issues that matter to both sides.
+• Parties can narrow the scope of a dispute to the issues that matter to both sides.

-- Offers broad, productive or creative solutions to issues.
+• The parties are free to agree to broad, productive or creative solutions to issues.

 What are the risks?

-- Relies on genuine engagement and willingness of parties to resolve issues.
+• Relies on genuine engagement and willingness of parties to resolve issues.

 What are the possible outcomes?